 For example, if the intensity of light becomes excessively bright, the feeling will shift from a conscious experience of pleasantness to a conscious experience of unpleasantness and pain.
 In this case, a person will do everything possible to reduce the light, or escape from it.
 If this negative situation persists without the possibility of escape (for example, the person is in a vast desert without shelter), a positive life-meaning becomes negative.
 The individual may not be able to bear such endless torment, and may even wish to die.

 On the other hand, a person who sees the sun rise over the same green hills, day after day, year after year, may become immune to this pleasant situation.
 The person’s senses become numb to the dawn, and life-meaning wanes as awareness is diminished.
 In such cases, the person may seek out a geographical change and go to new, exotic places to diversify and refresh the sensory stimulation, in order to return a rejuvenated state of consciousness and life-meaning.
-Furthermore, while a slight feeling of anxiety or fear may increase a person’s sense of being alive, strong feelings of fear elicit a desire to end the distressing situation, and one may develop physical or behavioral disorders (such as disengagement, obsessive behavior, suicidal thoughts, or physical tics).well as can workthis system the immune system attackinga response that sthat‘’
+Furthermore, while a slight feeling of anxiety or fear may increase a person’s sense of being alive, strong feelings of fear elicit a desire to end the distressing situation, and one may develop physical or behavioral disorders (such as disengagement, obsessive behavior, suicidal thoughts, or physical tics).

+Section A:

+Following this description, Meaning 1: Innate Meaning can change over time, both in terms of intensity and quality (from positive-pleasure to negative-suffering and vice versa).
+To support and illustrate the attribution of these theoretical traits to Meaning 1, it is appropriate to invoke here, as an analogy, another system that functions in a similar way: the immune system in the bodies of humans (and animals).
+The functional strength of this system changes over time.
+For example, in old age, the immune system weakens, and does not function as well as it does at a young age.
+Moreover, this system, whose positive function is to protect the body from invasion of harmful organisms such as bacteria) under certain conditions can work against human health, and thus this system can be both positive and negative.
+For example, an autoimmune disease is caused by the immune system attacking normal cells and tissues, a response that results in inflammation and destruction of healthy tissues.
+Thus, just as the immune system usually manages to protect our bodies, (except in cases in which the body is invaded by lethal bacteria or destructive radiation that overwhelm the immune system, which destroy the body and causes death, or in cases of severe autoimmune diseases), similarly, it can be suggested that Meaning 1 protects our minds from depression and suicidal thoughts that may arise from a perception of the meaninglessness of life and its inevitable end.
+However, in extreme cases such as severe life crises that make life seem futile, the natural protection offered by Meaning 1 may be diminished or overcome.
+(In this respect, Meaning 1 can be called the ‘immune-system meaning’).